 Tally's film exhibition adventures:

-311 S. Spring St. - Tally's Phonograph & Vitascope Parlor was the first permanent film exhibition site in Los Angeles when Tally partitioned off the back of his store in 1896 to create a makeshift theatre.
-This was following the first successful exhibition of movies on a screen in Los Angeles at the Grand Opera House on July 6, 1896.
+311 S. Spring St. - Tally's Phonograph & Vitascope Parlor was the first permanent film exhibition site in Los Angeles when Tally partitioned off the back of his store in 1896 to create a small theatre.
+The page on this part of Tally's career also details other phonograph parlor locations he operated before and after 311 S. Spring.
+Tally's setup of Edison Vitascope equipment had followed by several weeks the first successful exhibition of movies on a screen in Los Angeles at the Grand Opera House on July 6, 1896.
 Tally was not involved in the event at the Grand.

 339 S. Spring St. - Tally moved his operation here in 1899 and closed the 311 S. Spring location.

-262 S. Main St. - Tally's Electric Theatre opened in April or May 1902.
-It's recognized as the first purpose-built venue for exhibiting films in Los Angeles.
-It didn't do well.
-By July, 1903 it was a vaudeville house called the Lyric.
+262 S. Main St. - Tally's Electric Theatre opened in April 1902.
+It was the first location in Los Angeles dedicated to full time exhibition of films.
+It didn't do very well.
+By July 1903 Tally added vaudeville to the mix and renamed it the Lyric.

 554 S. Broadway - Tally took over the Broadway Theatre and renamed it Tally's New Broadway Theatre in March, 1905.
 It ran until May 1910.
 The theatre site was just south of the present Arcade Building.

 This theatre at 544 S. Broadway is frequently confused with Tally's later theatre at 833 S. Broadway.
 Although this one came earlier it's sometimes thought to be a later venture due to the use of the word "New" in the name.
 It had already been called the Broadway Theatre and Tally in 1905 was just promoting the fact that it had been upgraded.
 It's a photo in the USC Digital Library collection.